Who we are

 Taking part in research

 During the recruitment for research projects Wilsome LLP may collect personal data from you for ther purposes of planning and organising research activity.
-This may include: name, email address, phone number, username for other VOIP services – eg Skype, location of permanent residence, age or date of birth.
+This may include: name, email address, phone number, location of permanent residence, age or date of birth.
 We will use this information to contact you about the details of the research and to establish your suitability to take part in the research.

 Your personal information will not be used for marketing communications.
 We will not share your contact details with any third-parties for the purpose of sending you marketing communications.